itk-dev/sigrids_stue/sites/all/modules/contrib/dynamic_background/README.txt

 in the body tag in page.tpl.php and the css can be added to your themes info file.

+Release 6.x-1.1
-From 6.x-1.1 you don't have to add the variable to your templet files, if you use the CSS behaviour fields in the administration interface.
-The new release has a sub-module, that enables you to select a different background image for each node among the uploaded images.
-You can use the CSS selector to ensure that, if no image is selected in the node, that the module falls back to the one selected in the administration interface.
+You don't have to add the variable $background to your template files, if you use the CSS behaviour fields in the administration interface.
+This release has a sub-module, that enables you to select a different background image for each node among the uploaded images.
+You can use the CSS selectors to ensure, if no image is selected in the node, that the module falls back to the one selected in the administration interface.

+Release 6.x-1.2
+This release has a sub-module, that enables you to select a different a background image for each panel variant among the uploaded images.
+As with node background you can use CSS selectors to ensure, if no image is selected in the node, that the module falls back to the one selected in the administration interface.

 Requirements
 ------------